 Phone number: 503-366-7300 ext.
 7346

-Welcome to 7th Grade Life Science with Mrs. Trasciatti!This is my 11th year teaching science, although for the past 8 years I've been teaching Health and Wellness.
-While I will miss teaching health classes, I am very happy to be returning to science and I am looking forward to working and learning together in the year ahead!
+Welcome to 7th Grade Life Science with Mrs. Trasciatti!This is my 20th year of teaching and my 12th year teaching science, and I am looking forward to working and learning together in the year ahead!
 This year 7th grade science students will learn all about life science and they will conduct a variety of science experiments using the scientific method.
-I am looking forward to helping my students be successful in science and to develop their "inner scientist".After earning my Master of Science Degree in Marine Environmental Science from Stony Brook University and working as an outdoor science instructor with OMSI for two years, I realized I wanted to become a science teacher.
+I am looking forward to helping my students be successful in science and to develop their "inner scientist".After earning my Master of Science Degree in Marine Environmental Science from Stony Brook University in 1997 and working as an outdoor science instructor with OMSI for two years, I realized I wanted to become a science teacher.
 I have taught science in New Mexico and Oregon, including 6th, 7th and 8th grade integrated science, as well as high school Biology, Environmental Science and Physics.
+I also got to teach Health and Wellness for 8 years at St. Helens Middle School, before returning to teach science in 2018.
+There is so much science involved in Health class that I never felt like I really stopped teaching it.
 In my free time I enjoy kayaking, hiking, reading, gardening, spending time with my husband and our dog and 2 cats, and volunteering at the Oregon Humane Society where I walk and train awesome dogs waiting to be adopted.Read on to find out more about Mrs. Trasciatti's 7th grade Science class.....Class Schedule

 8:30 - 9:26 Period 1 - Prep